officelearn/azure-docs.sv-se/articles/iot-dps/quick-enroll-device-x509-java.md

 ## <a name="clean-up-resources"></a>Rensa resurser
-Om du tänker utforska Java-tjänstexemplet ska du inte rensa resurserna som har skapats i den här snabbstarten.
-Om du inte planerar att fortsätta kan du använda stegen nedan för att ta bort alla resurser som har skapats i den här snabbstarten.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Stäng utdatafönstret för Java-exemplet på datorn.
 1. Stäng _X509 Cert Generator_-fönstret på datorn.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *GROUP NAME* for the X.509 devices you enrolled using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Nästa steg
-I den här snabbstarten har du registrerat en simulerad grupp X.509-enheter i Device Provisioning-tjänsten.
+In this quickstart, you enrolled a simulated group of X.509 devices to your Device Provisioning service.
 Om du vill ha mer djupgående information om enhetsetablering kan du fortsätta till självstudien om konfiguration av Device Provisioning-tjänsten i Azure-portalen.

 > [!div class="nextstepaction"]
 > [Självstudier om Azure IoT Hub Device Provisioning-tjänsten](./tutorial-set-up-cloud.md)